What are the symptoms of a hot back?

 Many people describe back pain that feels warm, hot, or even burning.
 Assuming your skin wasn’t recently burned by the sun or something else, the causes for this type of pain, which can be constant or intermittent, are varied and can include everything from arthritis to infection.

 See a doctor if the pain is severely affecting your life or is accompanied by a fever or neurological symptoms like numbness in your hands and feet, weakness in your legs, balance problems, or urinary or bowel incontinence.

 Back pain is a common complaint in the United States.
-According to the National Institute of Neurological Disorders and Stroke, 80 percent of Americans will experience back pain at some point in their lives.
+According to the National Institute of Neurological Disorders and Stroke,

 Muscles strains in the back generally produce dull, achy pain that can come on in spasms, especially with movement.
 But hot, burning back pain, which can occur anywhere in the back, is usually related to nerve issues.

 MS is a neurological disorder that causes damage to nerve fibers that run from the spinal cord to the brain.
 It also damages the substance that coats these fibers, called myelin.
 This damage alters the way signals traveling from the nerves to the brain and other parts of the body are interpreted.